 PHASES IN DECISION MAKING THEORY

-- Diagnose the problem properly- What is the problem?
-However, a good diagnosis usually specify desired result - Considering the good alternatives - Project consequence of various alternatives - Making the choice: The marginal value mainly measured how important the final choice among equal alternatives to the organization.
+• Diagnose the problem properly- What is the problem?
+However, a good diagnosis usually specify desired result equal alternatives to the organization.
 The closer the decision maker to the subordinate the quicker the decision can be made.